orgua/OneWireHub/README.md

 - Low Level - hardware access
    - macros like DIRECT_READ() and DIRECT_WRITE() handle bus-access (platform.h)
    - checkReset() and showPresence() are used to react to a beginning OW-Message
-   - sendBit(), recvBit() manage the information inside each timeslot issued by the master
+   - sendBit(), recvBit() manage the information inside each timeslot issued by the OneWire-Host
 - Mid Level - onewire protocol logic
-   - send() and recv() can process data between device and master on byte-level (and do a CRC if needed)
+   - send() and recv() can process data between device and OneWire-Host on byte-level (and do a CRC if needed)
-   - recvAndProcessCmd() handles basic commands of the master like: search-rom, match-rom, skip-rom, read-rom
+   - recvAndProcessCmd() handles basic commands of the OneWire-Host like: search-rom, match-rom, skip-rom, read-rom
 - High Level - user interaction
-   - attach() adds an instance of a ow-device to the hub so the master can find it on the bus. there is a lot to do here. the device ID must be integrated into the tree-structure so that the hub knows how to react during a search-rom-command
+   - attach() adds an instance of a ow-device to the hub so the OneWire-Host can find it on the bus. there is a lot to do here. the device ID must be integrated into the tree-structure so that the hub knows how to react during a search-rom-command
    - detach() takes the selected emulated device offline and restructures the search-tree
    - poll() lets the hub listen to the bus.
 If there is a reset within a given time-frame it will continue to handle the message (show presence and receive commands), otherwise it will exit and you can do other stuff. the user should call this function as often as possible to intercept every message and therefore stay visible on the bus
-- Slave Level:
+- Device Level:
-   - slave.duty() gets automatically called when the master sends special commands (for example match-rom). now it is possible to handle device specific commands like "read memory" or "do temperature measurement".
+   - device.duty() gets automatically called when the OneWire-Host sends special commands (for example match-rom). now it is possible to handle device specific commands like "read memory" or "do temperature measurement".
 These commands deviate for each device.
-   - slave.setTemperature() and slave.writeMemory() for example are individual functions that handle core-functionality of the device and can be called by the user
+   - device.setTemperature() and device.writeMemory() for example are individual functions that handle core-functionality of the device and can be called by the user
 - for further details try reading the header-files or check the examples

 ### HELP - What to do if things don't work as expected?